 The type Project is a mapping of a physical project (Eclipse) into VIL and provides related operations such as mapping paths between the source and the target project for instantiation.

-A Path is a predefined type of the VIL artefact model although it is not an artefact by itself.
+A Path is a predefined type of the VIL artifact model although it is not an artifact by itself.
 A Path represents a relative file system path and may possibly contain wildcards.
-A path is specified in terms of a String in VIL and is automatically converted into a Path or an artefact instance depending on the actual use.
+A path is specified in terms of a String in VIL and is automatically converted into a Path or an artifact instance depending on the actual use.
 In more detail, paths are specified according to the ANT [9] conventions, i.e., using the slash as path separator and wildcards for patterns.
 The following wildcards are supported: ? for a single character (excluding the path separator), * for multiple characters (excluding the path separator) and ** for (sub) path matches.

-Artifact is the most common artefact type and root of the VIL artefact hierarchy.
+Artifact is the most common artifact type and root of the VIL artifact hierarchy.
 The predefined Artifacts have also predefined methods.
-For example, they allow to delete the artefact (if possible at all), or to obtain access to its plain textual or binary representation.
-VIL provides a set of built-in artefact types such as FileArtifact and FolderArtifact which are both FileSystemArtifacts.
-Further, VIL provides more specific artefact types such as the VtlFileArtifact representing VIL template files (see Section 3.4.6) or the XmlFileArtifact representing parsed XML files with a substructure of specialized fragment artefacts such as XmlElement or XmlAttribute.
-Please note that artefact instances are assigned in a polymorphic way, i.e., while a FileArtifact may be specified as type in a VIL script, it may actually contain a more specific type.
-However, pattern paths, i.e., paths containing wildcards, will not be turned into artefact instances.
+For example, they allow to delete the artifact (if possible at all), or to obtain access to its plain textual or binary representation.
+VIL provides a set of built-in artifact types such as FileArtifact and FolderArtifact which are both FileSystemArtifacts.
+Further, VIL provides more specific artifact types such as the VtlFileArtifact representing VIL template files (see Section 3.4.6) or the XmlFileArtifact representing parsed XML files with a substructure of specialized fragment artifacts such as XmlElement or XmlAttribute.
+Please note that artifact instances are assigned in a polymorphic way, i.e., while a FileArtifact may be specified as type in a VIL script, it may actually contain a more specific type.
+However, pattern paths, i.e., paths containing wildcards, will not be turned into artifact instances.

 Container Types